ashim888/csit-c/codes/README.md

 #### C Codes
 ```
-C codes for Students of MBM BScCSIT
+C codes for BScCSIT Students
+Please do check the codes and if necessary feel free to contribute to the project
 ````